-Maine Molecular Quality Controls, Inc. designs and markets molecular controls for use in inherited disease testing, infectious disease detection, and pharmacogenetics.
+Maine Molecular Quality Controls, Inc. designs and markets molecular controls for use in inherited disease testing and infectious disease detection.

 As experts in quality assurance of laboratory medicine, MMQCI produces high caliber controls uniquely suited to monitor all phases of molecular testing as required by best practice and regulations.
 MMQCI controls provide confidence in test results.

 MMQCI continues to design and produce innovative, high-quality control products as needed for emerging nucleic acid technologies as they come into use by the molecular diagnostic community.
 Custom orders from in vitro diagnostic manufacturers are always welcome at MMQCI's cGMP facility.